NERC-CEH/datalab/architecture/add/05-architecture-security.md

 Several different mechanisms are in place to provide seamless log on to different types of containers.
 This section details the mechanism in place for each specific type.

+#### Jupyter

+Jupyter authentication is via a token passed on the URL as the site is opened.
+The token required is set at container start and is stored in Vault.
+To achieve seamless login, the datalabs application needs to retrieve the token from Vault and then open the url in a separate browser tab.

+No additional containers are needed for seamless login to Juptyer.

 #### Minio

 Minio authentication is via an authorisation token that is stored in HTML5 local storage.